Gorman Bechard: Early life

-Career

 Bechard worked as the music critic for the Waterbury Republican & American newspaper and started a local music fanzine called Imagine.

+In 1980, he played guitar and sang lead in a New Haven-based pop/punk band called The Grubbies.
+They release two EPs.

 In 1981, Bechard took a course on director Alfred Hitchcock at the New School for Social Research in New York City, and shortly thereafter found himself studying 16mm film production and taking uncredited courses part time there.

-Early Films
+Early films

 Disconnected

 1983, Bechard shot his first feature film, Disconnected, while still studying film in New York City.
 Made on a budget of $40,000 and filmed in his native Waterbury, it was a creepy take on the horror movement of the time.
-A restored version of this film was released on BluRay by Vinegar Syndrome on November 24, 2017.
-His long-lost first documentary, Twenty Questions, was included as an extra on the BluRay release.
+A restored version of this film was released on Blu-ray by Vinegar Syndrome on November 24, 2017.
+His long-lost first documentary, Twenty Questions, was included as an extra on the Blu-ray release.
+The film was re-issued on VHS in July 2025.

 Psychos in Love

 Bechard's next film, 1986's Psychos in Love, was a horror comedy that has been called "the first Scream."
 Conceived as a slasher film in the style of Woody Allen, Monty Python and the Marx Brothers, Bechard's film went on to play a midnight run at the famed Bleecker Street Cinema in Greenwich Village before being released on video by Empire Pictures.
 In HorrorNews.Net, Todd Martin wrote, "It's violent and gory while being sweet and funny at the same time and after everything was said and done I ended up digging it a lot more than I ever thought that I would."
 A restored version of Psychos in Love was released on Blu-ray from Vinegar Syndrome on September 26, 2017.
 In Letterboxd, Mondo Cinema wrote, "This is the best time I've ever had watching a slasher flick."
+The film was re-issued on VHS in July 2025.

 Bechard entered into a four-picture deal with Empire Pictures that was fraught with conflict.
 Empire went out of business, and Bechard, having had enough, shifted his career to writing novels and scripts.